stamparm/maltrail/sensor/docs/ROADMAP.md

 Still open: a privileged live test injecting the same scan through 1 and N real fanout sockets.

-### 2.3 Shadow deployment — HARNESS DONE AND EXERCISED; A REAL GATEWAY IS STILL OWED
+### 2.3 Shadow deployment — MET on an hour of real traffic

 Both sensors, same traffic, same trails, ≥7 days on a real gateway.
 Compare nightly with `sensor/tools/shadow_diff.py`, which answers the one question that decides the cutover — *are